Inter-University Programme on International Criminal Law and Procedure

 - Substantive law: genocide, crimes against humanity, war crimes and terrorism

 - General principles: modes of liability, rights of the accused, role of victims

 - International criminal proceedings: pre-trial, trial, judgment, appeal and sentencing

 The course has been met with great interest among students of the participating universities.
-One student noted:
+One student from the season 2011/2012 noted:

 “Dear T.M.C Asser Instituut, I want to say thanks for this big opportunity that you gave me: first to let me explore the real world of justice.
 Second to introducing us to respectful professors and judges in this program which is first of its kind in Lebanon and the Middle East.
 And finally, all the words of thanks will not be enough to express my gratitude and appreciation for your efforts to build a better future for young generations.”

 Please contact Dr Christophe Paulussen, Senior Researcher at the T.M.C.
 Asser Instituut, Research Fellow at the International Centre for Counter-Terrorism - The Hague, and Academic Programme Coordinator IHL/ICL.